IBBR HS Internship Program

-The Institute for Bioscience and Biotechnology Research is supporting a limited number of internships for the Montgomery County Public School students.
+The Institute for Bioscience and Biotechnology Research supports a limited number of internships for the Montgomery County Public School students.
 The goal of this program is to provide an opportunity for highly motivated students to do research with mentors in various fields of biotechnology.

 Students will be mentored by an IBBR scientist.
 Information about IBBR programs can be found on our public website: http://www.ibbr.umd.edu/